Howard Riley (musician)

-John Howard Riley (born 16 February 1943) is an English pianist and composer, who worked in jazz and experimental music idioms.
+John Howard Riley (16 February 1943 – 8 February 2025) was an English pianist and composer who worked in the jazz and experimental music idioms.

-Riley was born in Huddersfield, Yorkshire, England.
+Life and career

+Riley was born in Huddersfield, Yorkshire, England on 16 February 1943.
+He was the elder son of Marjorie (nee Emmott), a secretary, and her husband, John Riley, an engineer and part-time dance band leader.
+Like his brother Paul, Howard received piano lessons from his father.
 He began learning the piano at the age of six, and began playing jazz as early as the age of 13.
-He studied at the University of Wales (1961–66), Indiana University in America under David Baker (1966–67), and then at York University (1967–70).
+He studied at the University of Wales (1961–66), Indiana University School of Music in America under David Baker (1966–67), and then at York University (1967–70).

 Alongside his studies he played jazz professionally, with Evan Parker (1966) and then with his own trio (1967–76), with Barry Guy on bass and Alan Jackson, Jon Hiseman, and Tony Oxley for periods on drums.
-Additionally he worked with John McLaughlin (1968), the London Jazz Composers Orchestra (1970-1980s), and with Oxley's ensemble (1972–81).
+Additionally he worked with John McLaughlin (1968), the London Jazz Composers Orchestra (1970–1980s), and with Oxley's ensemble (1972–81).
 He and Guy worked in a trio with Phil Wachsmann from 1976 well into the 1980s, and played solo piano throughout North America and Europe.
 From 1978 to 1981, he played in a quartet with Guy, Trevor Watts, and John Stevens; in the early 1980s he did duo work with Keith Tippett, with Jaki Byard, and with Elton Dean.
 From 1985 he worked in a trio with Jeff Clyne and Tony Levin.

-Riley has taught at the Guildhall School of Music and Drama and Goldsmiths, University of London, where he has taught since the 1970s.
+Riley taught at the Guildhall School of Music and Drama and at the Goldsmiths, University of London, having started his tenure during the 1970s.

+Riley died in at Beckenham, London on 8 February 2025, shortly before his 82nd birthday.
+He had suffered from Parkinson's, and had lived in a care home for almost three years, where a piano was available.
+His partner of 29 years was Annie Garrett, a former actor and drama teacher, who helped set up the Brit school, and he had three stepchildren.